The ESCP Energy Society is excited to launch the ‘Watt A Time to Be Alive’ podcast series!

 ESCP Europe's UK Director, Professor Chris Halliburton, took to the stage to receive the trophy from previous winners, Emmaus.

-ESCP Europe Business School and The Research Centre for Energy Management would like to report that the application process for the 2015 intake of the Executive Master in Energy Management (EMEM) programme is open.
+ESCP Europe Business School and The Energy Management Centre would like to report that the application process for the 2015 intake of the Executive Master in Energy Management (EMEM) programme is open.
 The next deadline is 27th February.